puat133/GPsysid/README.md

 4. `tqdm`
 5.

+Explanation of files and folders:

+1. `Documentation` contains a pdf file related to the PDE approach.
+2. `Python Notebook` is the folder where all python notebook can be found.
+3. `chemReactor.py` is the file that runs the finite rank GP system identification.
+4. `finiteDimensionalGP` is a library that contains classes for finite rank GP system identification.
+5. `GPutils.py` is a numerical library that is used in `chemReactor.py`.
+6. `PDE.py` is a numerical library that is used in a Python notebook about PDE approach.
+7. `finiteRankGPsysID_example.py` is the test file which runs the finite rank GP system identification for a toy model.

 As this repository is a working folder, things might break without notification.
 Should you face a problem, please contact <muhammad.emzir@aalto.fi>.